UPPMAX/UPPMAX-documentation/docs/courses_workshops/naiss_transfer.md

 ## Prerequisites

+- Be able to login to your cluster's remote desktop environment, using either a website or a local ThinLinc client
-- Be able to log in in one way (instructions when you get an account)
+- Be able to login using an SSH client
 - Be able to navigate the filesystem under Linux
     - example linux material: <https://uppmax.github.io/uppmax_intro_day_1/sessions/use_terminal/> and exercise 1-3